dgraph-io/dgraph/wiki/content/get-started/index.md

 ## Step 2: Run Dgraph

-### Using System Installation
+### From Installed Binary
-Follow this command to run Dgraph:
+If Dgraph was installed with the install script, run Dgraph with:

 ```sh
 dgraph